-18The vast majority of zero-emission vehicles sold are electric.
+17The vast majority of zero-emission vehicles sold are electric.

-19For example, BEVs earn more credits than PHEVs.
+18For example, BEVs earn more credits than PHEVs.

-20The fuel types include BEV, PHEV, hybrid, gasoline, flex-fuel and diesel.
+19The fuel types include BEV, PHEV, hybrid, gasoline, flex-fuel and diesel.
 For example, the gasoline version and electric version of Ford Focus are treated as two different models.

-numbers for passenger vehicle and light duty truck models.
-The panel includes 49 geographic areas (48 contiguous US states and DC), and 9 years (2012-2020), totaling 441 markets.
+totaling 441 markets.
 Consumers' choice sets are assumed to be all models with positive sales in a market, and the sizes of the choice sets range from 204 to 285, with an average of 252 models available in a market.
-To improve the granularity of the sales data, I also obtain the county-year level sales of each EV model for California and New York State which are published by the California Energy Commission21 and New York State Energy Research and Development Authority22 respectively.
-They are used in forming a micro-moment which is key to identify the important preference parameters on DCFC infrastructure (see Section 5).
+To improve the granularity of the sales data, I also obtain the county-year level sales of each EV model for California and New York State which are published by the California Energy Commission20 and New York State Energy Research and Development Authority21 respectively.
+They are used to form a micro-moment which is key to identifying the preference parameters on DCFC infrastructure (see Section 5).

 Model-year level vehicle characteristics are obtained from the Environmental Protection Agency (electricity range and fuel economy) and www.teoalida.com/ (MSRP, horsepower, country of origin, car classification and 5 vehicle size variables).
 Length, width, height, wheelbase and curb weight relate to the size of the vehicle and are highly correlated.
-I use the first component of the Principal Component Analysis to construct a single size variable.
-The EV battery pack costs are obtained from Statista.23
+I use the first component of the Principal Component Analysis to construct a size PCA variable.
+The EV battery pack costs are obtained from Statista.22